 Soybeans ended lower as spillover pressure from corn futures offset support from anticipated additional Chinese purchases of U.S. soybeans.

 “We saw the flash sales last week, got the market hoping we’d see a few more, then nothing, so we retreated backwards,” said Karl Setzer, a commodity risk analyst at AgriVisor.

 Fieldwork was the focus in the U.S. Midwest, where farmers are seeding the 2020 corn crop.

 “We’re just gonna be planting like crazy all week,” said Mike Rowan, president of Crossroads Cooperative in Sidney, Nebraska.

-Meanwhile, worries about demand destruction hung over the corn market.
-Archer Daniels Midland Co on Thursday said ethanol production at two facilities would be idled temporarily because of lower gasoline demand.
+Meanwhile, worries about demand destruction for corn hung over the market.
+Archer Daniels Midland Co on Thursday said ethanol production at two corn dry mill facilities would be idled temporarily because of lower gasoline demand.

 China signaled last week it may buy 20 million tons of corn and 10 million tons of soybeans to fill strategic reserves, though traders remain skeptical.